COVID-19 Update as of 21 October 2020

 To come to Yale-NUS College as an exchange student, you will need to be nominated by your home institution’s study abroad coordinator.

-Applicants are required to enter the details of their study abroad coordinators in their application in the “Request Electronic Recommendation” section.
+Applicants are required to enter the details of their study abroad coordinators in their application.
 The coordinators should then confirm the nomination of the students through the application platform upon receiving the email notification.